ayrna/orca/doc/orca-tutorial-2.md

 - Parameter `iter`, number of iterations for gradient descent.
 - Parameter `lambda`, regularization parameter in the error function (L2 regularizer), in order to avoid overfitting.

-This is an example of execution of NNOP:
+This is an example of execution of NNOP (note that results may vary among different runs):
 ```MATLAB
 >> algorithmObj = NNOP();
 info = algorithmObj.runAlgorithm(train,test,struct('hiddenN',20,'iter',500,'lambda',0.1));